antcar112/algorithms-and-data-structures/src/algorithms/dynamic/README.md

 ## Memoization

 In problems where we are solving the same subproblem multiple times (ex. [recursive fibonacci solution](fibonacci.js)), we can use memoization to drastically improve performance.
 Memoization is storing the results of expensive function calls, and then returning the cached results when the same input occurs again.

+Memoization is a top down approach.

+## Tabulation

+Tabulation is a bottom up appraoch.
+It stores the results of a previous result in a "table" (usually an array).
+It is usually down with iteration, and can lead to better space complexity than memoization.